chaneldonahoe/chanel-portfolio-website-v2/README.md

 - replace github with proper github in the social media section (github, linked in links)
 - fix navbar change skills to experience and link correctly
 - Change mobile icon to linked in image in footer
-- linkedin and email links open new tab, not reload current tab

 // stretch